How to write a bachelor thesis, step by step (proposal to defense)

 To write a bachelor thesis, break it into a sequence you can actually finish in one term: choose a narrow, researchable topic, agree it with your supervisor in a short proposal, follow your department's chapter structure, read and synthesise real sources, pick a method that fits your question, and draft chapter by chapter.
 The thing that feels impossible at the start is just a stack of small, ordinary steps.
 This guide walks through all of them, in order.

 A bachelor thesis is the longest single document most students have ever written, and the size is what scares people.
 The trick is to stop looking at the whole thing.
 Nobody writes a thesis; they choose a topic, then write a proposal, then a literature review, then a methods chapter, and one day the pieces are a thesis.
-Below is the full arc, from the blank page to the defense, written for European and international students working in English.
+Below is the full arc, from the blank page to the defense, written for European and international students working in English, including what changes if you go on to a master's.
 One rule runs through all of it: your own faculty's thesis guidelines beat any general advice here, so read them first and keep them open.

 Step 1: Choose a topic you can actually finish